 More about Dr. Vincent Phelan

-Vincent, violinist and violist, is Concertmaster of the Middletown Symphony, and liturgical musician at the Community of the Good Shepherd Parish.
+Vincent is currently the Concertmaster of the Southwest Ohio Philharmonic as well as a liturgical musician at the Community of the Good Shepherd Parish.
 Previously, he was the Concertmaster of the Middletown Symphony for 20 years.
 He is an active recitalist, and has performed with the Cincinnati Symphony Orchestra, Cincinnati Ballet Orchestra, Columbus Symphony, Dayton Philharmonic, and other musical organizations throughout Ohio.
 In 2015, Vincent was awarded Studio Teacher of the Year by the Ohio String Teachers Association.
 Vincent enjoys working with children, and has performed extensively for young audiences.
-He plays fiddle in the Cincinnati area and formerly performed with the band RETREAD.
+He plays bluegrass music in the Cincinnati area and formerly performed with the band RETREAD.

 Vincent holds degrees from the Cleveland Institute of Music and the University of Cincinnati College-Conservatory of Music (CCM) where he studied with Won Bin Yim and Dorothy Delay.
 He received his doctoral degree from CCM in 2006.
 He has studied Suzuki Pedagogy with Linda Stieg, Nancy Lokken, Pat D’Ercole, and Ronda Cole.